 Opium is harmful.
-Mostly it is harmful when it is used over a long period of time, but many people suffer from short-term problems also.
-As with any substance, there is the danger of overdose which can lead to serious mental disability, coma, and death.
-Opium can be ingested in many different ways, with one of the most common ways being to smoke it.
-This causes a lot of damage to the lungs, even when it is only used for a short period of time.
+Mostly, it is harmful when it is used over a long period of time, but many people suffer from short-term problems also.
+As with any substance, there is the danger of overdose which can lead to serious mental disability, coma, and even death.
+However, the biggest cause of opium overdose is relapsing.
+Once tolerance decreases throughout recovery, a person requires less to feel the desired effects.
+So, if relapse occurs and a person uses the amount previously required to experience desired effects, they may overdose.

 Constipation is one of the worst side effects, with very uncomfortable results.
 Along with that comes itching and scratching, which can get so severe that people scratch at themselves until they bleed.
 It isn’t uncommon for opium and opioid users to come to rehab with sores and scratch marks all over their face and body.
 Nausea and vomiting is another unpleasant side effect brought on by opium use.
 It can lead people to lose large amounts of weight because they have no desire to eat.
 And when they do eat, they can’t keep it down.
 Other side effects can include sleepiness or “nodding out”, overall weakness, dizziness, and even seizures.

-One of the most scary side effects is respiratory depression, which even at a small dose can make a person stop breathing altogether.
+One of the scariest side effects is respiratory depression, which even at a small dose can make a person stop breathing altogether.
 If it isn’t reversed in time, an overdose like this can cause death.
 Contrary to popular belief, no one is immune, even if they have been using opium for a while.
 Being high can make you forget how much you are ingesting, and you can take a larger dose than intended.
 When an overdose happens, time is of the essence.
-Just a few minutes without oxygen will cause brain tissue to deterioirate, which can lead to permanent brain damage, coma, and death.
+Just a few minutes without oxygen will cause brain tissue to deteriorate, which can lead to permanent brain damage, coma, and death.